kaisucode/toffeeblr-frontend/README.md

 - [x] Follow button in navbar
 - [x] Likes
 - [x] Display number of notes
+- [ ] Don't show follow if on users' own page
 - [ ] Determine which ones are two-way follows for the followers list
 - [ ] Refresh on new post creation
 - [ ] Account ( Likes / follow list / settings / posts & reblogs / followers list )